-5. If you were debt-free and had ten million dollars in the bank, what would you do with the rest of your life?
+With all you have done and everything you own, what will you do with the rest of your life?

 What to Do After Finding a Key Interest

 You’ve identified a few issues from answering the above questions.
 Now let’s go through an example.

 I’ll use watching NASCAR as your favorite activity.
 Let’s say you watch NASCAR, you talk about it all the time, you live it, and you ask, “How can I make a living from NASCAR?”
 This is a large business with huge investments, not to mention the skill you need to manage, promote, drive, or repair race cars.
 So you think, “Even though I love it, there’s no way I can get into this business.”

 Well, those are legitimate concerns, but you need to shift your focus.
 You could create an online club, a website, a blog, or a newsletter related to NASCAR.
 All of these are good candidates for creating an advertising revenue model.